Li Lao drum

-The Li-Lao bronze drums or Heger type II drums are a type of ancient bronze drums found in Southern China and Northern Vietnam invented and used by Tai-Kadai-speaking (or specifically Tai-speaking) ethnic groups who were known to Chinese as Lǐ (俚) or Lǎo (獠) and who historically inhabited the Red River Delta from the 3rd to 8th century AD and later the Muong people, an ethnic minority in Northern Vietnam, from the 10th to 12th century.
+The Li-Lao bronze drums or Heger type II drums are a type of ancient bronze drums found in Southern China and Northern Vietnam invented and used by Tai-Kadai-speaking (or specifically Tai-speaking) ethnic groups who were known to Chinese as Lǐ (俚) or Lǎo (獠) and who historically inhabited the area between the Red River Delta and the Pearl River Delta from the 3rd to 8th century AD and later the Muong people, an ethnic minority in Northern Vietnam, from the 10th to 12th century.
 Classified by Franz Heger as type II to distinguish with the Dian-Dong Son drums or Heger type I, the Karen drum or Heger type III.
-Li-Lao drums were found in Guangdong, Guangxi, the Red River Delta and the Muong hills.
+Li-Lao drums were found in Guangdong, Guangxi, and northern Vietnam, particularly in the Muong hills.

 The Li-Lao drums were known for unusual massive diameters and physical sizes.
 The biggest Li-Lao drum has a diameter of 150 cm (nearly double the size of the largest Dong Son drum).
 Despite that, decorations on Li-Lao drums are much lesser and impressive than their predecessor.

 History

-The Li-Lao drums were produced and used by the Li people and flourishing Li-Lao culture in Southern China and the Red River Delta of Vietnam, around ca. 200 AD to 750.
+The Li-Lao drums were produced and used by the Li people and flourishing Li-Lao culture in Southern China, between the Red River Delta of Vietnam and the Pearl River Delta in Guangdong, around ca. 200 AD to 750.
 Catherine Churchman geographically called them the People between two Rivers, i.e the Pearl River and the Red River.

 It’s theorized by Michael and Catherine Churchman that the Li people began casting bronze drums around 40 AD, when according to Han dynasty sources, the Trung sisters’ revolt spread to Hepu (Guangxi) and sparked the local people to join the rebellion.
 Through this connection, the bronze drum manufacturing industry was transmitted from the Lac Viet to the Li.
 By 100 AD, while the Red River Delta no longer produced drums, in the Li homeland of Hepu, a new drum style and tradition was born.

 Li-Lao drum culture flourished during the Six dynasties period of China and declined around the early Tang period.
 In 1902, Austrian archaeologist Franz Heger classified the Li-Lao drums as the Heger type II.
 He believed that the Li-Lao drums were descended from the Dian-Dongson drums.